cjdelisle/big_download/readme.md

 # Big Download - It must be close to finished by now...

-This thing makes a server which will send someone a file of infinite size until it fills up their harddrive but it uses gzip compression (supported in modern browsers) to do so really really fast!
+This thing makes a server which will send someone a file of infinite size until it fills up their harddrive or memory but it uses gzip compression to do so really really fast!

+Thanks to Christian Haschek for writing a [blog post](https://blog.haschek.at/post/f2fda) about this which encouraged my to clean up this repo a little bit.

 ## Use with express.js